ok-ryoko/zig-notes/notes/address-space.md

 # Address Space #

-Created on 2024-04-04; last updated on 2024-04-09
+Created on 2024-04-04; last updated on 2024-05-09

 An *address space* is any logical range of memory addresses.

 Global constant values, global mutable values, function-local values and functions each have their own target-dependent default address space.
-Every [pointer type](./pointer.md) also has an address space attribute that indicates the address space in which every pointer of that type is meaningful.

 The `addrspace` keyword can be used to qualify the address space of a global variable, function body or pointer but not a function-local variable or function pointer.